dg1223/dg1223/README.md

 ## Hi there 👋
 This is Shamir!
-I am a Senior Data Engineer / Tech Lead at Bank of Montreal, Canada.
+I am a Data Engineering Lead at Bank of Montreal, Canada.

 🔭 I lead a data migration project at BMO where we are migrating an on-premm source system to AWS.